 Click-through rates: According to a study from aimClear, videos that show up in a universal search have a 41 percent higher click-through rate than those with just plain text (like the result below).

 Video hosting site Wistia also saw incredible results from video within its email marketing efforts.
 In a split test that measured the number of clicks/number of opens for a pair of identical emails (but one included video), the email that included video was clicked more than three times more.

 Conversions: Most people prefer videos over other forms of marketing.
 People are not only more drawn to visuals, but also to retain information better when it’s presented in video form.

-Viewers of a product video are upward of 85 percent more likely to make a purchase after watching a product video.
+Viewers of a product video are 64-85 percent more likely to make a purchase after watching a product video.
 Some retailers reported that shoppers who watched their videos were 144 percent more likely to buy a product.

 Video enables us to connect with real people visually, audibly and emotionally – “all of which can affect our behavior and lead us to some sort of action, whether it is filling out a form or making a purchase.

 In the above-mentioned study, video is linked to the improvement of three key metrics of content marketing.
 Has your business considered adding online video to its marketing plan?
 If so, leave a link to your marketing video in the comments.